Kir-Push/Kir-Push.github.io/_posts/2024-10-02-eks-ng-zd-migration.md

 Probably not what for kubernetes was created? \
 And with that small number while updating/migrating pods, we very easily caught packet drops. \
 Why? \
-We from our service can't control what actually was deployed.
+We from our service can’t control what actually was deployed.
 We can't tell deployed profile `close your connection`.
 We still can stop profile (and pod) of course. \
-And we can't control `Load Balancer` either (we used `Network Load Balancer`). \
+And we can’t control `Load Balancer` either (we used `Network Load Balancer`). \
 So the main strategy for "No packed drops" for deployment configuration is big `termination grace period`.
 Bigger than any open connection can last for a specific pod.

 ## Steps

-Let's go step by step how to achieve this.
+Let’s go step by step how to achieve this.

 ### 1. Create Node Group